-1 Many projects are conceptual or do not currently have quantified habitat benefits.
-These columns include the sum of information provided or “yes” if benefits anticipated from projects.
-Anticipated to be underestimate.

 5.2.3 Prospective Projects and Actions

 In addition to the projects described in this chapter and the project inventory in Appendix H, the WRIA 15 Committee supports future projects and actions in the following categories:

 Climate Adaptation and Resiliency.
-The WRIA 15 Committee recognizes the potential impacts of climate change on streamflow.
-The WRIA 15 Committee recommends that projects and actions themselves are resilient to the impacts of climate change and that projects include components that help improve the resiliency of our stream systems.
+The Committee recognizes the potential impacts of climate change on streamflow and recommends that projects and actions (1) are resilient to the impacts of climate change and (2) include components that help improve the resiliency of our stream systems.

 Water Right Acquisitions.
-The WRIA 15 Committee supports the full and partial acquisition of water rights to increase streamflows and offset the impacts of PE wells.
+The Committee supports the full and partial acquisition of water rights to increase streamflows and offset the impacts of PE wells.
 Water rights should be permanently and legally held by Ecology in the Trust Water Rights Program to ensure that the benefits to instream resources are permanent.
-The WRIA 15 Committee acknowledges that all water right transactions rely on willing sellers and willing buyers.
-The WRIA 15 Committee recognizes the importance of water availability for producers and the limited available water supply.
+The Committee acknowledges that all water right transactions rely on willing sellers and willing buyers and recognizes the importance of water availability for producers and the limited available water supply.

 Land Acquisitions and Conservation Easements.
-The WRIA 15 Committee supports acquisitions and conservation easements of land to increase streamflows and offset the impacts of PE wells.
-The WRIA 15 Committee recommends focusing acquisitions and easements in areas with wetlands and headwaters, for the purposes of preventing new permit exempt wells, decommissioning old permit exempt wells, and for extending time between harvest of timber.
+The Committee supports acquisitions and conservation easements of land to increase streamflows and offset the impacts of PE wells.
+The Committee recommends focusing acquisitions and easements in areas with wetlands and headwaters to prevent new PE wells, decommission old PE wells, and extend time between harvest of timber.

 Managed Aquifer Recharge and Other Storage Projects.
-The WRIA 15 Committee supports projects such as managed aquifer recharge that re-time flood-level flows to provide streamflow benefits during low-flow periods.
-The WRIA 15 Committee encourages storage projects in the headwaters or high in the system, as well as those that provide multiple benefits (e.g., flood reduction, habitat benefits).
+The Committee supports MAR and other storage projects that re-time flood-level flows to provide streamflow benefits during low-flow periods.
+The Committee encourages storage projects in the headwaters or high in the system, as well as those that provide multiple benefits (e.g., flood reduction, habitat benefits).
 See section 5.2.1 above on more information regarding MAR projects.

+Connections to Public Water Systems and Permit Exempt Well Decommissioning.
+The Committee supports projects or programs that encourage connections of existing homes on PE wells to public water systems without impacting critical areas or indirectly encouraging development outside of UGAs.
+Projects could provide financial incentives for homes using PE wells to connect to public water service and decommission the well and/or provide financial support for water purveyors to extend water distribution systems further into their individual service areas, particularly where PE wells are concentrated or rapid rural growth is anticipated.
+The purveyor will need to demonstrate how they plan to connect PE users to the extended line and agree to forgo the consolidation of the groundwater right(s) exempt from the permit requirement under RCW 90.44.050 (the groundwater right associated with the formerly exempt well) through the RCW 90.44.105 process.

 5.3 Project Implementation Summary